gusev71/finalYellowBeltCoursera/README.md

-# finalYellowBeltCoursera
+# Final work on the course "yellow belt"
 ---
-final work on the course "yellow belt"
+Need to implement a simple database